 -

-Any of the top three best tequilas on this list will really treat you right—the quality is similar across the board.
+Any of the top four best tequilas on this list will really treat you right—the quality is similar across the board.
 But if you want a truly versatile tequila, this is the best cheap tequila to buy.
 It smells tropical, almost like pineapple.
 And the flavor is rich and bright at first, ending on a mellow lime-zesty bitterness.
 It’s complex—a tequila you can really sip and ponder.
 But it’ll also add dimension to a Margarita or Paloma.
 Cazadores is proof that cheap but good tequila not only exists, but it can stand toe-to-toe with the fancy stuff.

 Credit: Merc / Total Wine

-Best Very Cheap
+Best Very Cheap Tequila

-Best for Shots
+Best Cheap Tequila for Shots

-Best Cheap Reposado (Runner-Up)
+Best Cheap Reposado Tequila (Runner-Up)

-Best for Margaritas
+Best Cheap Tequila for Margaritas

-Best Cheap Reposado
+Best Cheap Reposado Tequila

 Best of the Best

-Other cheap tequila brands we tried: Sauza Silver, Hornitos Plata, Jose Cuervo Especial Silver, Familia Camarena Silver, Jose Cuervo Especial Gold, El Jimador Reposado
+Sauza Silver, Hornitos Plata, Jose Cuervo Especial Silver, Familia Camarena Silver, Jose Cuervo Especial Gold, El Jimador Reposado, Los Cabos Gold, Piedra Azul Reposado